Boyd Q.C.: Cast

+Reception

+The show was reportedly so accurate that Denison was invited to speak at Law Society of England and Wales dinners.

 Archival status

-Most of the series has been lost.
-Of the eighty episodes produced, only five episodes survive as recordings, while five others survive incomplete.
+Most of the series was lost.
+Of the eighty episodes produced, nine episodes survive as recordings; five others survive incomplete; and four have been rediscovered since 2022.

 In March 2022, "Sunday's Child", a missing episode from the fifth series, turned up on an eBay auction and sold for £310.
 It is unknown who the successful bidder was, or if the episode is being negotiated for return to the archives.

+On 16 September 2024, it was announced by the Film is Fabulous initiative that three episodes had been found in a private collection: